ThomasBassa/near-netcar/docs/Design.md

 #Waterproofing
 To meet IP54 specifications, the vehicle will be enclosing the GPS, Raspberry Pi, and the breakout board in a tupperware container, which will be fixed to the chassis of the vehicle.
-Holes will be drilled through the side for wires that need to come out and attach to components on the vehicle's exterior, and then sealed with rubber cement.
+Waterproof connectors will be used.